MannyFrias/Build-with-Code-Group-Project/README.md

 - npm i

-## Examples ----------------------------------------------
+## Rules ----------------------------------------------
-(To Edit Later)
-Have a screenshot of the beginning prompt of the game Have the rules of a player needing to answer all 5 questions correctly with at least one life to win the game.
+A simple triva game built entirely with vanilla JavaScript to work on your browser.

+Game Rules
+1. You have the option to pick easy or difficult levels.
+2. Try your best to answer all 5 questions correctly, with the 3 lives provided.

+Lives & Score
+1. Every wrong answer costs you a life.
-If the player loses all their lives and/or has their score reach 0, the game automatically resets back to the beginning State that all of the code was vanilla JS
+2. If you lose all lives OR your score drops to 0, the game automatically resets to the beginning.